These are a few of the most frequently asked questions:

 How long is the process going to take?

-Drive-To-Work cannot tell you until you apply to our program by completing an application and paying the $20.00 processing fee.
+Drive-To-Work cannot tell you until you apply to our program by completing an application and submitting it to Drive-To-Work via fax, mail or online.
 We will contact you after approximately 10 business days and explain the fees and procedures for our program.
 We will have a better idea after you have signed the client agreement, paid your administrative fee and we have met with you about the strategy.

 What is the application fee for?